 iThemes Security (formerly Better WP Security)

 iThemes Security claims to offer 30+ ways to secure and protect your WordPress website.
 It scans the entire website and tries to find if there are any potential vulnerabilities in your website.
 It also prevents bruteforce attacks and automatically bans their IP addresses, while requiring legit users to use secure passwords.

 Another popular WordPress security plugin that is easy to use and reduces the security risks by adding recommended security practices.
 It protects against bruteforce login attacks and sends you an email notification if somebody gets locked out due to failed login attempts.
 It also monitors the account activity of all users and keeps track of username, IP and login date time.

-There are other potential issues to watch out for, such as those related to your web hosting server and network, but they are server-related and unless you are a professional and know what you’re doing, you should not tamper with server settings.
-Always make sure you are using a trusted host that takes care of all these things for you.
-Additionally RackNine can manage the setup, backups and security of your WordPress sites, so you can focus on creating awesome content, please visit https://www.racknine.net/cms-software/wordpress/ for more information.
+There are other potential issues to watch out for, such as those related to your web hosting server and network, but they require higher technical knowledge, and unless you are a professional developer or system administrator, and know exactly what you’re doing, you should not tamper with server settings.
+This highñights the importance of making sure you are using a trusted host that takes care of all these matters for you.
+RackNine can manage all the setup, backups and security of your WordPress sites, so you can be assured the technical aspects are being looked after, and canfocus on creating awesome content.
+Please visit https://www.racknine.net/cms-software/wordpress/ for more information.

 We hope this Post helps to clarify the issues concerning WordPress security and helps you build an effective defence against hackers.
 Please do not hesitate to contact us if you have any further questions or concerns.